PascalKieslich/mousetrap-os/README.md

 ## Installation

+Please select which `mousetrap-os` version to install depending on which OpenSesame version you are using:
+* For OpenSesame versions 3.1.9 or earlier, install the [latest stable version](#latest-stable-version)
+* For OpenSesame versions 3.2.0 or later, install the [current development version](#development-version)

+Please sign up to our [mailing list](http://eepurl.com/co1AqX) to be notified once this recommendation changes and a stable version of `mousetrap-os` for OpenSesame 3.2.0 and later is released.

 ### Latest stable version

 `mousetrap-os` is available [on the Python Package Index](https://pypi.python.org/pypi/opensesame-plugin-mousetrap).
 To install the latest release, please run the following commands in OpenSesame's [debug window](http://osdoc.cogsci.nl/manual/interface/#the-debug-window):